How To Identify And Defragment Fragmented SQL Indexes

 It is highly recommended to take backups before performing any SQL operations.
 Failure to perform proper backups may result in permanent data loss.

-Identifying Fragmented Index Script
+Identifying Fragmented Indexes

-Locate Fragmented Indexes
+Locate Fragmented Indexes Script

 SELECT